 Regardless of the method of payment, the most important thing to remember is you need to be proactive if you aren't receiving the child support payment in a timely manner.
 Failure to enforce your support order means delinquent back-support will continue to build while your children go without the necessities they need.

-If you are really having difficulty collecting the child support owed, you can find out what your options are in the book "Deadbead vs. Deadbroke" by Simone Spence.
+If you are really having difficulty collecting the child support owed, you can find out what your options are in the book "Deadbead vs. Deadbroke" (#ad) by Simone Spence.
 I reviewed the book and was really impressed with the amount of valuable information it contained.
 Plus, I picked up a lot of tips that aren't widely known.
 This is a book that I would definitely recommend to any woman struggling to get support payments.
 (As an Amazon Associate I earn from qualifying purchases.)

 The following articles contain more information about child support and other issues that may come up during and after your divorce...